AIcrowd/food-recognition-benchmark-starter-kit/README.md

 As promised, we will keep it quick for you.
 Participating is as simple as:

 - Generate your predictions using the starter kit
-- Upload them on the [benchmark website](https://www.aicrowd.com/challenges/food-recognition-benchmark-2022/submissions/new)
+- Upload `predictions.json` on the [benchmark website](https://www.aicrowd.com/challenges/food-recognition-benchmark-2022/submissions/new)
 - Get scores, iterate, improve! 💪

 ## Active Participation 👨‍💻

 - Prepare your runtime environment
-- Setup SSH keys for your AIcrowd repository
-- Make submissions by simple git tag pushes
+- Make submissions by pushing your code repository
-- Get scores, **more scores** 😉, iterate faster, improve faster! 💪
+- Get scores, [**more scores**](#-participation) 😉, iterate faster, improve faster! 💪

 More details for active participation in present in [SUBMISSION.md](/utils/SUBMISSION.md)